-- Call 9-1-1 if you are in immediate danger - For campus emergencies, call Campus Safety at (773) 244-5600 (via the Magnuson Campus Center desk) and request that a campus safety officer be dispatched to the location.
+- Call 9-1-1 if you are in immediate danger - For campus emergencies, call Campus Safety at (773) 244-5600 and request that a campus safety officer be dispatched to the location.
 Campus safety officers are equipped with portable radios and remain in constant contact with the Campus Center desk attendant.

-Those observing a crime in progress should contact local police by dialing 911 and then notify Campus Safety personnel.
+• Those observing a crime in progress should contact local police by dialing 911 and then notify Campus Safety personnel.
 In the entry areas of the residence halls, desk attendants are able to call both Campus Safety and the local police from the desk.